-The results of the first-stage regressions are reported in the appendices.
-These first-stage regressions support our instrument as the coefficient of the shock variable is positive and significant.
+The results of the first-stage regressions are reported in table 5.
+These first-stage regressions support our instrument as the coefficient of the INSTR variable is positive and highly significant.
 In addition, the test statistics reported in tables 5 and 4 support our instrumental variable.